 Even the most durable wooden deck will start to show signs of wear after a while.
 When did you have yours installed?
 Last year?
 The year before that?
-If you have to think farther back, then you may want to consider resealing the wood.
+If you have to think farther back, then you may want to consider the option to reseal your deck.
 Not only can it bring luster back to your deck, but also it can preserve the material for many years to come.
 Here’s our advice for handling the process of resealing a wood deck.

 First, see if it’s necessary.